Parjanya: Description

-It is assumed Parjanya is the udder and lightning is the teats of the rain-cow, accordingly rain represents her milk.
+It is assumed Parjanya is the udder and lightning is the teats of the rain-cow; accordingly, rain represents her milk.
 Also, he is sometimes considered as a rain-bull controlled by the superior Indra.
 The thunder is his roar.
-He is the father of arrow or reed which grows rapidly in rainy season.
+He is the father of arrow or reed which grows rapidly in the rainy season.
 He is also considered as a protector of enlightenment seekers and an enemy of flesh-eating fire.

 Meanings

 According to his 1965 Sanskrit–English Dictionary, Vaman Shivram Apte gives the following meanings: